Virginia Tech® home

 Graduate programs

-Programs in Blacksburg and the greater Washington, D.C. metro area offer research-focused Doctor of Philosophy and Master of Science degrees and practitioner-focused Master of Engineering degree
+Programs in Blacksburg and the greater Washington, D.C. metro area offer research-focused Doctor of Philosophy and Master of Science degrees and a practitioner-focused Master of Engineering degree.

 • 24 doctoral and 253 master's-level degrees awarded in '23/'24